Sandra Bell29 Jul 2024

 Summary

 Devolution in England is gathering pace, with 60% of the English population now living in an area covered by a devolution deal.
+Further and faster devolution is a key promise of the Labour government.
 May 2024 saw the election of 9 regional mayors, including some in brand new mayoral authorities, as well as the Mayor of London.
-There will be 6 mayors elected in May 2025, 4 of which are new posts, and there are also new devolution deals that don’t involve a directly elected mayor.
+It is likely that there'll be 6 mayors elected in May 2025, 4 of which are new posts, and there are also new devolution deals that don’t involve a directly elected mayor.

 These deals between national and local government grant additional powers and resources to directly elected mayors and combined authorities, covering city regions, multiple local authority areas or in some cases a county council.
 It’s a complex picture, but this article provides an explanation of the different types of deal being rolled out (see Annex 1 below for more details).